Bladder worm

 Cause

-- Sheep become infected by ingesting tapeworm eggs from contaminated pastures.
+• Sheep are infected by ingesting tapeworm eggs (passed by dogs) from contaminated pastures.

 Clinical signs